For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 Cao Đài at Tây Ninh

-But I slowly get the feeling that Vietnamese have a thing for controversial mixes.
+But I slowly get the feeling that the Vietnamese have a thing for controversial mixes.

 An organized tour from Hồ Chí Minh City to Củ Chi usually includes also a visit to the Cao Đài Temple in Tây Ninh.

 Caodaism is a religion officially founded in southern Vietnam in 1926.
-The estimates of the number of followers vary widely, with the majority giving two to three millions.
+The estimates of the number of followers vary widely, with the majority giving two to three million.

 In Cochinchina, there was a tradition of Buddhist millennialism already before the French colonization by France.
 Caodaism emerged from the confrontation with colonialism.